babylonhealth/DrawerKit/README.md

 ## What's new in version 0.3.0?

-Please note that v. `0.3.0` is not backward-compatible with v.
+Please note that v. `0.3.0` is not backwards-compatible with v.
 0.2.

 - *Concurrent animations*: it's now possible for either or both view controllers (presenting and presented) to participate in the drawer animation so that their views can be animated while the